Lizzy, at 7, was one of the most important members of our team in developing this tool. We listened to her and learned.

 Dimension 1 features the development of questions and the planning of inquiries.
 With the entire scope of human experience as its backdrop, the content of social studies consists of a rich array of facts, concepts, and generalizations.
 The way to tie all of this content together is through the use of compelling and supporting questions.
 Questioning is key to student learning.
 The C3 Framework encourages the use of compelling and supporting questions, both teacher- and student-generated, as a central element of the teaching and learning process.

-Common Core college and career readiness anchor standards for speaking and listening comprehension and collaboration:
+Common core college and career readiness anchor standards for speaking and listening comprehension and collaboration:

 CCSS.ELA-LITERACY.CCRA.SL.1 Prepare for and participate effectively in a range of conversations and collaborations with diverse partners, building on others’ ideas and expressing their own clearly and persuasively.